KirilGeorgiev247/Design-patterns/Creational/AbstractFactory/README.md

 + most often it is singleton because we need just one in our programm.

-+ when a system should be configured with one of multiple families of products.
++ when a system should be configured with one out of multiple families of products.

 + we hide the logic of how the products are created, and reveal their interfaces not their implementations.